fortis3000/heroku_test/README.md

-# heroku_test
+# heroku test

-v1.1.0 2019-08-11
+v1.2.0 2019-08-11

-simple app with flask and methods:
+Simple app with Flask

+Methods:
 * Sentiment analysis of the message input
-* Multiplying string of all numbers
+* Multiplying string of all positive and negative numbers